mwiencek/yarb/README.md

 ### bundle.external(externalBundle)

-Looks to `externalBundle` when resolving required paths/IDs, excluding all modules that exist in it.
-Obviously, `externalBundle` must be loaded on the page before anything in `bundle` that references it executes.
+Looks to `externalBundle` when resolving required paths/IDs, excluding all modules that exist in it from `bundle`.
+Obviously, `externalBundle` must be loaded on the page before anything that references it in `bundle` executes.
+Note that `externalBundle`’s externals will also be recursively checked, allowing a chain of dependencies to form.

 Returns `bundle`.